Man City dazzle after Liverpool-United bore draw

 Pep Guardiola’s men became the first team to net 29 goals in their first eight league games of a top-flight campaign in England since Everton 1894-95.

-Their sixth consecutive league win moved them to 22 points with United on 20 and Tottenham Hotspur maintaining third position on 17 after finally earning their first home win at Wembley Stadium, 1-0 over Bournemouth.
+Their sixth consecutive league win moved them to 22 points with United on 20 and Tottenham Hotspur staying third on 17 after finally earning their first home win at Wembley Stadium, 1-0 over Bournemouth with a Christian Eriksen goal.

 Sensation of the day came at Selhurst Park where Crystal Palace, hitherto without a goal and point to their name, downed champions Chelsea 2-1 with Wilfried Zaha, returning from injury, their hero thanks to a brilliant goal just before the break.

-Gabriel Jesus, with a brace, Raheem Sterling, David Silva, Fernandinho, Leroy Sane and Bernardo Silva all found the target in the demolition of Stoke.
+Gabriel Jesus, with a brace, Raheem Sterling, David Silva, Fernandinho, Leroy Sane and Bernardo Silva all found the target in the demolition of Stoke with the side now looking like a proper Guardiola creation.

-Yet the orchestrator of the triumph did not even trouble the scorers, Kevin de Bruyne again the man of the match.
+The orchestrator of the exhilarating triumph did not even get on the scoresheet, but not for the first time this season Kevin de Bruyne was hailed the man of the match for his part in four of the goals.

+“We didn’t lose easy balls, we play fast and simple.
+That’s why I am very pleased.
+It is the best performance since I am here,” Guardiola told the BBC.

+“He (De Bruyne) is one of the best by far, he is someone who produced a lot of actions.
+He is dynamic.”

-Their dazzle was a stark contrast to their neighbours’ negativity in the underwhelming Anfield game which the only Manchester United highlight was David de Gea’s great save to deny Joel Matip.
+City’s dazzle was a stark contrast to their neighbours’ safety-first approach in the underwhelming Anfield game during which the only Manchester United highlight was David de Gea’s great save to deny Joel Matip.

 Liverpool, despite being much the better side, were blunt in attack, failing to convert any of their 19 attempts on goal.